 Car accidents are still one of the most common reasons people call us.
 Unfortunately, they remain one of the leading causes of death in the United States.
-In fact, according to the National Safety Council it was estimated that during 2013, 35,200 people died in U.S. traffic accidents and nearly 3.8 million crash victims suffered injuries that required medical attention.
+According to the Florida Highway Safety and Motor Vehicles 2018 traffic crash report, there were 403,626 crashes which included 2,917 fatalities and 167,219 injuries.

 Common Causes of Car Accidents

 Each car accident case is different and, let’s face it, they can change your life.
 Here are some of the most common types of collisions we handle:

 This is one of the leading causes of car accidents across the nation and Florida is no exception.
 Texting, talking on a cellphone, adjusting the radio, eating and drinking, putting on make-up, talking to passengers or assisting children in the back seat are types of distracted driving and lead to some of the most serious accidents we see.
 Any behavior that takes the driver’s attention off the road is dangerous.
 And, when drivers injure someone else because of some type of distraction, it is negligence.

 Let’s be honest, most people admit they speed occasionally.
 But, most people don’t end up causing an accident which injures or takes the life of someone else while speeding.
 NHTSA reported in 2013, speeding was the second leading cause of fatal collisions in Florida.
 Drivers who recklessly exceed the speed limit and cause accidents must be held accountable for the harm they cause.